Procedure – Electronic Resources and Internet Safety

 - Staff must make a reasonable effort to become familiar with the Internet and to monitor, instruct, and assist effectively;

-- The district may monitor student use of the district network, including when accessed on students’ personal electronic devices and devices provided by the district, such as laptops, netbooks, and tablets; and
+- The district may monitor student use of the district network, including when accessed on students’ personal electronic devices and devices provided by the district, such as laptops, netbooks, and tablets;

-- The district will provide a procedure for students and staff members to anonymously request access to internet websites blocked by the district’s filtering software.
+- The district will provide a procedure for staff members to request access to internet websites blocked by the district’s filtering software.
 The procedure will indicate a timeframe for a designated school official to respond to the request.
 The requirements of the Children’s Internet Protection Act (CIPA) will be considered in evaluation of the request.
 The district will provide an appeal process for requests that are denied.

 Internet Safety Instruction